XChain-Platform/xchain-indexer/docs/actions/ISSUE.md

 # XChain Platform Action - ISSUE
-This action creates or updates a `TICK`
+This action creates or updates a `TICK`.

 ## PARAMS
 | Name               | Type   | Description                                                                                |